Open-HITC/Open-HITC-benchmark/README.md

 # Open HITC benchmark

+## Objectives

+Many [numerical codes](CODES.md) are developped to study hydrogen transport in materials.

+A series of test cases are provided by developers for [verification and validation](EXAMPLES.md).

-Open HITC (hydrogen isotope transport code) benchmark is a qualification tool for hydrogen transport codes.
-A series of test cases are provided to allow for verification and validation.
+Open HITC (hydrogen isotope transport code) benchmark is designed to list test cases applied in order to cross-check the results of different codes.

-We distinguish three types of verification tests: those applied to fusion problems (I), those with an analytical solution (II) and manufactured solutions (III).
+Authors of published test cases can upload (or link to) their raw results and/or scripts with parameters to facilitate benchmarking: this avoids having to search the papers for every parameter (sometimes included in other papers) and digitise the curves yourself.

+The reproduction of applied examples of reference codes by several codes also shows that many codes could be used for qualification.

-## I. Applied tests
+## Applied cases

 The purpose of the applied test cases is to verify the operational functions of the codes, grouped by category (capital letter) and sub-category by increasing complexity (number).

 - A. TDS reproduction